Admire-ljb/Air-chat/README.md

    # Command all drones to automatically detect and attack targets for 30 seconds within a range of 100.0 units
     drones.auto_detect_and_attack(100.0, 30.0, "enemy_1")
    # Command specific drones to perform automatic detection and attack for 20 seconds within a range of 50.0 units against "enemy_2"
-    ```
     drones.auto_detect_and_attack(50.0, 20.0, "enemy_2", ["drone_a", "drone_b"])
     ```

 - **Notes**:
-   - The drones will utilize the `get_system_target` function to identify and locate enemy targets with the specified name within the detection range.
+   - The drones will utilize the `get_system_objects` function to identify and locate enemy targets with the specified name within the detection range.
    - Once targets are detected, the drones will automatically engage with them using appropriate attack maneuvers for the specified duration.
    - If no enemy targets are found within the detection range, an informational message will be returned.
    - If any specified drone is not available, the command will apply only to the available drones.